Human Resources Manager

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of human resources managers is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of human resources managers is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.

 Employment growth depends largely on the performance and growth of individual companies.
 As new companies form and organizations expand their operations, they will need more human resources managers to oversee and administer their programs.